MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 2022/03/20:💫 Finished this lecture
 ### Lecture 8 <br>

+2023/01/13

+0000<->1100

+- connect to lecture 13, the answer might be related with F 0 0 F or something in this lecture, the block matrix
+- 0557 mins, condition for solvability
+- solvable when b is in CA
+- if a combinition of rows of A give zero row, then same comb of entries of b must give 0
+- then find the complete solution to Ax=b
+- starting from finding one peticular solution

 2022/03/21:💫 Finished this lecture, and some take away, in the last few minutes, rank tell you everything about number of solutions, if you forgot, watch it again

 ### Lecture 9 <br>